Chapter Three... Where's My Hat?

 That led, literally, to the $25,000 question: Would Idaho Public Television step up to the plate, take on the entire responsibility for funding the program, and give Outdoor Idaho a chance to prosper?
 Or would the station follow the path of least resistance and do what most public TV stations in the country did when something was too pricey for the bottom line... just drop the program and move on.

 I remember a brief conversation I had with station manager Jerry Garber.
 He asked me pointblank, “Can the station realistically pull off an outdoor series by itself?”
-I say it was a brief discussion because I uttered something like ‘Hell, yes, we can.
+I say it was a brief discussion because I blurted out something like ‘Hell, yes, we can.
 And you won’t regret it!”
 Later I came close to eating those words.

 But back to that ‘free’ part.